Stratham-Newfields Veterinary Hospital

 Q. Will pre-anesthetic blood work be done?

-A. At SNVH, all patients anesthetized should have blood work beforehand.
-All pets - not just the old or sick - should have a basic pre-anesthetic blood test to reduce risk and increase safety.
-A healthy-appearing pet may be hiding symptoms of a disease or ailment and blood work can detect abnormalities that could affect anesthesia - even in pets younger than one year of age.
-We check a complete blood count (CBC), electrolytes, blood sugar, and liver and kidney values.
+A. All patients who are anesthetized will have blood work beforehand.
+All pets--not just the old or sick--should have a basic pre-anesthetic blood test to reduce risk and increase safety.
+A healthy-appearing pet may be hiding symptoms of a disease or ailment, and blood work can detect abnormalities that could affect anesthesia--even in pets younger than one year of age.
+We check a complete blood count (CBC), blood sugar, liver and kidney values, and a complete biochemical profile of 25+ components including electrolytes.
 If the blood work is normal, we can proceed with confidence knowing the anesthetic risk is minimized.
-These tests also provide a baseline for your pet if it becomes sick in the future.
+These tests also provide a baseline for your pet in case illness occurs in the future.

 Q. What kind of anesthesia will my pet receive